jonas208/GradValley.jl/README.md

 # First Steps

-# Documentation and Tutorials
+# Documentation, Tutorials and Examples
 The [documentation](https://jonas208.github.io/GradValley.jl/) can be found on the GitHub Pages site of this repository: https://jonas208.github.io/GradValley.jl/ <br>
-Further [tutorials](https://jonas208.github.io/GradValley.jl/) can be also found there.
+Further [tutorials and examples](https://jonas208.github.io/GradValley.jl/) can be also found there.

 # Contributing
 Everyone is invited to contribute.
 To do so: